hybridly/hybridly/docs/guide/installation.md

 The [TypeScript documentation](https://www.typescriptlang.org/tsconfig) is a good place to understand the configuration options that are available in this file.

-### Create a page component
+### Create a view component

 It's almost done.
-We just need a page component and a route to serve it.
-Create a `resources/pages/index.vue` file.
-A page component is a standard Vue component, except it's now a page component.
+We just need a view component and a route to serve it.
+Create a `resources/views/index.vue` file.
+A view component is a standard Vue component, except it's now a view component.

 ```vue
 <script setup lang="ts">